ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

    an opportunity to validate and approve the bug fix release.
 Any additional hotfixes should be outside of this PR.

 #.
-When the PR is approved, merge it with the release branch, but not with
+When the PR is approved, merge it with the release branch but not with
-   ``main`` as there is no reason to increment the version of the ``main`` branch.
+   ``main`` because there is no reason to increment the version of the ``main`` branch.

 #.
 Create a tag from the release branch with the applicable version number
    as described in the previous section.

-4. If deemed necessary, create and add release notes as described in the previous section.
+#.
+If deemed necessary, create and add release notes as described in the
+   previous section.